astronomer/docs/astro/develop-project.md

 :::tip

 Use the `astro run <dag-id>` command to run and debug a DAG from the command line without starting a local Airflow environment.
 This is an alternative to testing your entire Astro project with the Airflow webserver and scheduler.
-See [Run and Debug DAGs with Astro Run](/astro/test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run).
+See [Test your Astro project locally](cli/test-your-astro-project-locally.md).

 :::